10 Fun Facts About Redding CA

 Due to its massive size, the lake commonly accommodates as many as 450 houseboats at a time, more than any other body of water in the world.
 And that has earned Shasta Lake the nickname “Houseboat Capital of the World.”

-10. Plus Redding Offers Fantastic Fishing Spots
+10. Redding Offers Fantastic Fishing

 If the biggest town north of Sacramento’s natural beauty, cool bridge, and scenic trails haven’t convinced you to visit, then how about the fishing?
-Whether you drop your line from a houseboat on Shasta Lake or the rocky bank near the Sundial Bridge, the stretch of the Sacramento River that runs from Shasta Dam through Redding CA is considered to be the world’s third-best tail water (water that flows from a dam) in the world.
+Whether you drop your line from a houseboat on Shasta Lake or the rocky bank near the Sundial Bridge, the stretch of the Sacramento River that runs from Shasta Dam through Redding, CA, is considered to be the world’s third-best tail water (water that flows from a dam) in the world.

-Frequently Asked Questions About Redding CA
+Frequently Asked Questions About Redding, CA

-Is there an airport in Redding CA?
+Is there an airport in Redding, CA?

-As an alternative, the Sacramento International Airport is about two and a half hours south of Redding on I-5.
+Alternatively, the Sacramento International Airport is about two and a half hours south of Redding on I-5.

-How big is Redding CA?
+How big is Redding, CA?

-How far is Redding CA from Sacramento?
+How far is Redding from Sacramento?

 Redding is about 160 miles north of Sacramento.
 Allow about two and a half hours to make the drive using I-5.

-What county is Redding CA in?
+What county is Redding, CA, in?

 Redding is the largest city in Shasta County.

-Does it snow in Redding CA?
+Does it snow in Redding, CA?

-Have You Visited Redding CA?
+Have You Visited Redding, CA?

 What did you like most?
 Any additional tips and tricks to pass along?
 Share your experiences in the comments section below.